lucafrance/lucafrance.github.io/_drafts/ssh.md

 This is for additional protection in case your machine is compromised.

 ```
-PS C:\Users\lucaf> ssh-keygen -t ed25519
+PS C:\Users\username> ssh-keygen -t ed25519
 Generating public/private ed25519 key pair.
-Enter file in which to save the key (C:\Users\lucaf/.ssh/id_ed25519):
+Enter file in which to save the key (C:\Users\username/.ssh/id_ed25519):
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in C:\Users\lucaf/.ssh/id_ed25519
+Your identification has been saved in C:\Users\username/.ssh/id_ed25519
-Your public key has been saved in C:\Users\lucaf/.ssh/id_ed25519.pub
+Your public key has been saved in C:\Users\username/.ssh/id_ed25519.pub
 The key fingerprint is:
-SHA256:JTqMR3TqpxSUzUgtMtNkhCPSeTUBmFbqAN+8LybasR4 lucaf@Luca-Framework
+SHA256:JTqMR3TqpxSUzUgtMtNkhCPSeTUBmFbqAN+8LybasR4 username@client
 The key's randomart image is:
 +--[ED25519 256]--+
 |.. =oO@B.        |